 Fig. National Seismic Hazard Model (2023)-changing of earthquake shaking

-California, in particular, is a high-risk zone, with major cities like Los Angeles and San Francisco situated near active fault lines.
+And California, particularly cities like Los Angeles and San Francisco, is at high risk for earthquakes.
 The state has experienced significant earthquakes in the past, such as the 1906 San Francisco earthquake and the 1994 Northridge earthquake (USGS, 1906; Wortman et al., 1994).

-The Intermountain West and the central United States also face seismic risks, albeit to a lesser extent.
-In these areas, earthquakes can occur along intraplate faults, which are faults located within a tectonic plate rather than along its boundary such as the Meers and New Madrid sources (Shunway et al. 2024).
+The central United States also face seismic risks.
+In these regions, earthquakes can occur along intraplate faults, which are faults located within a tectonic plate rather than along its boundary such as the Meers and New Madrid sources (Shunway et al. 2024).

 While the eastern U.S. generally has a lower seismic risk compared to the western regions, it is not entirely immune, and some earthquakes active near Maine and Virginia (Petersen et al. 2018).
 For instance, the 2011 Mw 5.8 Mineral, Virginia earthquake happened in the central Virginia (Horton et al. 2015; Shumway et al. 2024).

-In summary, while the western U.S. is more susceptible to earthquakes due to its tectonic plate boundaries, seismic activity can occur throughout the country.
-Understanding regional susceptibility, implementing effective building practices, and promoting earthquake preparedness are vital components of reducing the risk and impact of earthquakes across the United States.
+In conclusion, the susceptibility of the United States to earthquakes is significant and varies across different regions.
+The western United States, particularly areas along tectonic plate boundaries such as California, are at higher risk due to active fault lines like the San Andreas Fault.
+However, seismic activity can occur throughout the country, with regions in the central and eastern United States also experiencing significant ground shaking.
+This widespread seismic hazard necessitates understanding regional vulnerabilities, implementing effective building practices, and promoting earthquake preparedness to mitigate risks and enhance resilience.

 2.2 Hurricanes

 Discuss on the susceptibility of occurrence of hurricanes throughout the United States [don’t need to be long paragraph].
 300-400 words on this should be sufficient.

-The susceptibility of occurrence of hurricanes in the United States is influenced by its geographical location, proximity to warm ocean waters, and prevailing atmospheric conditions.
-Different regions of the U.S. face varying levels of vulnerability to hurricanes.
+The likelihood of hurricanes occurring in the United States is affected by its geographical location, proximity to warm ocean waters, and atmospheric conditions.
+Different areas of the U.S. have varying levels of vulnerability to hurricanes.
+States along the Atlantic Ocean and the Gulf of Mexico, such as Florida, Louisiana, Texas, and the Carolinas, are particularly prone to hurricanes due to the warm waters in these regions (Mudd et al. 2014).

-The states along the Atlantic Ocean and the Gulf of Mexico are more susceptible to hurricanes (Mudd et al. 2014).
-The warm waters of the Gulf of Mexico and the Atlantic provide the energy necessary for the development and intensification of hurricanes.
-States like Florida, Louisiana, Texas, and the Carolinas are particularly prone to hurricane landfalls.
 The Atlantic hurricane season, which officially runs from June 1 to November 30, is a period when tropical cyclones are most likely to form and impact these coastal areas see fig.